The oldest pharmacy in Rome dates to the 16th century.

 Dating the to second half of the 16th century, the ancient Spezieria was originally established for the needs of the friars themselves, who grew medicinal plants in their monastery garden.

-At the end of the 17th century it was opened to all and gained such a reputation that its customers included princes, cardinals and even the doctors of the popes, earning it the nickname "pharmacy of the popes."
+At the end of the 17th century it was opened to all and gained such a reputation that its customers included princes, cardinals and even papal doctors, earning it the nickname "pharmacy of the popes."

 The farmacia antica ceased serving its home-grown medicines in the 1950s, when the friars stopped growing their healing herbs and spices, and it closed its doors completely in 1978.